BitTigerKaggle/BNPKaggle-Horses-/update.md

   1. [Analysis of duplicate variables](https://www.kaggle.com/c/bnp-paribas-cardif-claims-management/forums/t/19240/analysis-of-duplicate-variables-correlated-variables-large-post).
 However, this kind of manual method is not realistic if we have thousands of variables.

 5. Imputation and Feature engineering
-  1. use correlation filter method to find some highly correlated variables.
-Correlation method should be used for numeric values, this is mainly for find and remove redundant variables.
+  1. Find and remove redundant variables.
+Use correlation filter method to find some highly correlated variables.
+Correlation method should be used for numeric values.

     ```R